dong200k/Phaser_Game/server/devdocs/MapCreation.md

     - Name: dirt_dungeon_tileset.
 Note: We will need this name later in Phaser.
     - Type: Based on Tileset Image.
     - Check the "Embed in map" checkbox.
     - For the image source click on browse and find your tileset image file.
+(Make sure the image is saved in the location where you want to save your tilemap.)
     - Do not check the "Use Transparent color" checkbox.
     - Set the tilewidth, tileheight, margin, and spaceing based on your tileset image.
 For us we have tilewidth = 16px, tileheight = 16px, margin = 0px, and spacing = 0px.
 5. On the Layer's panel we are going to create some new layers: